SebWae/dr-podcast-recsys-bsc-project/README.md

 ```

 ## How to run the code?
+NB!
+The data folder has been gitignored and it is thus not possible to run the recommenders at the moment.

 It is recommended to run the code using the virtual environment specified by [environment.yml](environment.yml).
 This requires `conda 24.9.2`.

 Open a terminal and run the following commands.